terzoc/pset-12/README.md

 #### Betting

 Before the cards are dealt, the player chooses a number of chips to wager.
-The minimum bet is 1 chip, and the maximum bet is 10 chips.
+The minimum bet is 2 chips, and the maximum bet is 20 chips.
+You must place bets in increments of 2.

 The payout depends on the manner in which the player wins (or ties).
 There are only three possibilities.